5 tips to avoid an ambulance collision with a pedestrian

 2. No distractions

 Make radio, phone and mobile data terminal use the responsibility of the passenger; the driver drives.

-A front seat passenger should assist the driver by scanning for hazards rather than typing a report, reading or eating, especially during red lights and sirens operation.
+A front-seat passenger should assist the driver by scanning for hazards rather than typing a report, reading or eating, especially during red lights and sirens operations.

 4. Follow the rules

 Follow local protocols and state laws regarding operation with due regard, driving at speeds above the speed limit and driving in the lane of opposing traffic.

 During severe or inclement conditions further reduce speed and increase scanning for hazards.